SnehaEkka/SnehaEkka/README.md

 ## **👩‍💻 A Little Bit About Me**

 Hey there!
-I’m a **former data scientist** with a growing passion for **data engineering**—hence, I aspire to be an **Analytics Engineer** (at least, that's what I like to call it!).
+I’m a **former data scientist** with a growing passion for **data engineering**.
 I love **blending creativity with data** to craft compelling stories, making complex insights easy to understand and actionable.
 Numbers don’t just sit in spreadsheets for me—they come alive through **automation, visualization, and storytelling**.
-My passion lies in **bridging the gap** between raw data and meaningful business decisions, making analytics accessible and engaging for everyone, no matter their technical background.
+My passion lies in **bridging the gap** between raw data and meaningful business decisions, making analytics accessible and engaging for everyone!

 - 📍 **Boston, MA**—but my mind is always traveling through data & documentaries
 - 📊 **Love:** Designing seamless data workflows, automating the boring stuff & building "whoa!" dashboards